cezarsv/Intersections/README_np.md

 There are two solutions: "solution_iterative" - the main solution, and "solution_recursive" - a suplementary one.
 They can be built and run in the same way.
 Each solution can be built separately, and contains also a set of Unit Tests.

-### rebuild from scratch everything:
-make

-### build only the changed sources:
-make build

-### run all the Unit Tests:
-make run_test

-### run the main executable:
+make		-> rebuild from scratch everything make build	-> build only the changed sources make run_test	-> run all the Unit Tests

-./output/IntersectCalculator file_name [max_num_of_intersect]
+./output/IntersectCalculator file_name [max_num_of_intersect]	-> run the main executable
-e.g.
-./output/IntersectCalculator GoodFile.txt

 The files:

-source files for reading the input file and calculating the intersections:
+IntersectCalculator.h, IntersectCalculator.cpp		-> source files for reading the input file and calculating the intersections
-IntersectCalculator.h, IntersectCalculator.cpp

-source file containing the function 'main()' of IntersectCalculator executable: main.cpp
+main.cpp						-> source file containing the function 'main()' of IntersectCalculator executable

-source files with the Unit Tests cases definitions:
+TestDriver.h, TestDriver.cpp				-> source files with the Unit Tests cases definitions
-TestDriver.h, TestDriver.cpp

-Json source files, downloaded from https://github.com/open-source-parsers/jsoncpp.git: jsoncpp.cpp, json
+jsoncpp.cpp, json					-> Json source files, downloaded from https://github.com/open-source-parsers/jsoncpp.git

-bad formatted Json file used in Unit Tests:
+BadFile.txt						-> bad formatted Json file used in Unit Tests
-BadFile.txt

-proper Json file used in Unit Tests (the example from the requirements):
+GoodFile.txt						-> proper Json file used in Unit Tests
-GoodFile.txt

-directory containing the executables and the obj files: output
+output							-> directory containing the executables and the obj files

-empty file needed to force Git to maintain the empty dir 'output': output/gitkeep
+output/gitkeep						-> empty file needed to force Git to maintain the empty dir 'output'

 General usage: